AMC V8 engine: American Motors Corporation Gen 1 (1956–1967)

-The engineering team was able to get the clean sheet V8 into production in less than 18 months due in part to being able to apply the research and development efforts that were done by Kaiser-Frazer for engines that never reached production.
+The engineering team was able to get the clean sheet V8 into production in less than 18 months, due in part to being able to apply the research and development efforts done by Kaiser-Frazer for engines that never reached production.
 One of AMC's engineers, David Potter, had worked on developing V8 engines for Kaiser-Frazer.

-American Motor's first V8 engine debuted having 250 CID in 1956 with a 327 CID version in 1957.
-The larger displacement engine included a pioneering electronic fuel-injected (EFI) system named "Electrojector" version in 1957.
+American Motors' first V8 engine debuted with 250 CID in 1956, with a 327 CID version in 1957.
+The larger displacement engine included a pioneering electronic fuel-injected (EFI) system sourced from Bendix, the "Electrojector" version in 1957.

-All these engines share common external dimensions, lightweight - about 600 lb - forged crankshaft and rods, as well as most other parts.
+All first generation engines share common external dimensions, lightweight - about 600 lb - forged crankshaft and rods, as well as most other parts.
 The stroke for all Gen-1 V8s is 3+1/4 in.
 Engine displacement was a factor of the bore: the 250 cuin has a 3+1/2 in bore, 287 cuin 3+3/4 in, and the 327 cuin a 4 in bore.
 A number indicating the bore size is cast on the top of the engine block's flywheel housing immediately behind the right bank cylinder head.

 The block features a deep skirt where the casting extends below the crankshaft centerline, forming a very rigid crankcase gallery.
-The oil system feeds a central gallery to the cam and crankshaft first from front to rear and then dividing at the front to feed the two lifter galleries from front to rear.
-From the rear of the two lifter galleries oil is then supplied up to the two rocker arm shafts which serve as galleries to lubricate the valvetrain.
-The fore and aft direction changes are designed to eliminate stale oil areas which tend to form sludge deposits.
+The oil system feeds a central gallery to the cam and crankshaft first, from front to rear, and then divides at the front to feed the two lifter galleries from front to rear.
+From the rear of the two lifter galleries, oil is then supplied up to the two rocker arm shafts which serve as galleries to lubricate the valvetrain.
+The fore-and-aft direction changes are designed to eliminate stagnant oil areas that tend to form sludge deposits.